-- In accordance with Council Decision No [XX]5, the Investment Protection Agreement (1) between the European Union and its Member States, of the one part, and the Socialist Republic of Viet Nam, of the other part (the 'Agreement'), was signed on [XX XXX 2019], subject to its conclusion at a later date. - (2) The Agreement should be approved on behalf of the Union. - The Agreement, in accordance with its Article 4.18, does not, within the Union, confer (3) rights or impose obligations on persons, other than those created between the Parties under public international law,
+- (1) In accordance with Council Decision No [XX], the Free Trade Agreement between the European Union and the Socialist Republic of Viet Nam (the 'Agreement') was signed on [XX XXX 2019], subject to its conclusion at a later date. - (2) Pursuant to Article 218(7) of the Treaty on the Functioning of the European Union, it is appropriate to authorise the Commission to approve on the Union's behalf the position to be taken on certain modifications to the Agreement that are to be adopted by a simplified procedure pursuant to Article 9.20 of the Agreement or, as regards the list of entities in Sections A to C of Annexes 9-A and 9-B to the Agreement, pursuant to Article 9.23 of the Agreement in the Committee on Investment, Services, Electronic Commerce and Government Procurment. - (3) The Agreement should be approved on behalf of the Union. - (4) The Agreement, in accordance with its Article 17.20, does not, within the Union, confer rights or impose obligations on persons, other than those created between the Parties under public international law,